 been labeled "enthusiastic", and enjoy associating and interacting with

 I am a skillful and passionate

 who also enjoys participating in multimedia displays and workshops.
 It's just my musical entp personality.

 Variety in what I do captivates me, as I am not compelled to do something just because that's the way it has always been done.
 I balance many different jobs or interests at once - a trait often attributed to people with Gemini constellation signs (which happens to be the case for me as well).

 I believe I am gentle, accepting of other people and their unique ways of accomplishing things, somewhat gregarious and not too demanding.

 Pleasant and cooperative but not overly empathetic.

 A definition for gregarious would include the need for company, popularity and interaction with a broad circle of people.
-However, I am also quite self-contained and not really intimate.
+However, I am also quite self-contained and not overly intimate.

 I enjoy parties and unexpected changes for their novel qualities.
-I do best in an open and lively atmosphere and talk to many different people.
+I do quite well in an open and lively atmosphere and talk to many different people.
 From comedians to serious meteorology scientists and researchers.